trakx/github-actions/README.md

 Create a GitHub deployment, attempts to deploy and update deployment status.
 Accepts both `nuget` and `kubernetes` types.
 If `kubernetes`, will deploy the container image to kubernetes too.

+One thing to keep in mind is that to give the token permissions to use the deploy API we need to do that before calling the reusable action.

 ### get-last-commit
 Outputs the last commit SHA.
 If the target event is `pull_request` outputs the PR commit SHA.
 Otherwise, will be the last `branch` commit SHA.